 Julie C. Dao fell in love with storytelling at age eight, when she discovered Nancy Drew, Anne of Green Gables, and the Choose Your Own Adventure books.
 She reluctantly studied medicine in college at her parents’ insistence, but came to realize that blood and needles were her Kryptonite (not so convenient for a doctor).
 By day, she worked in science news and research; by night, she wrote books about far-off lands and bold heroines unafraid to fight for their dreams.
 She considers writing to be her most useful skill, seeing as her other talents include: being the slowest eater on Earth, winning over other people’s cranky pets in true Disney princess fashion, and reciting Lord of the Rings movie quotes on command.

 Julie’s upper middle-grade fantasy, PUMPKIN PATCH PRINCESS, became a Wattpad Featured Story and acquired over a quarter of a million views within a year of being published online.
 One of her earlier books is an Amazon Breakthrough Novel Awards quarterfinalist, and the novel with which she signed her agent swept several online contests.

 FOREST OF A THOUSAND LANTERNS is her sixth completed manuscript and landed a six-figure, three-book deal after many long years of working toward publication.
 Her writing endeavors are well documented on her blog and have made her determined to help others with the same dream.
-When she’s not making up stories, she’s reminiscing about her travels in Paris, London, and Ireland, and dreaming about her next destination (hopefully Asia or New Zealand!).
+When she’s not making up stories, she’s reminiscing about her travels in Paris, London, and Ireland, and dreaming about her next destination (hopefully Japan or New Zealand!).
 Julie lives, works, and writes in New England.